The anniversary files are edited by Tony Attwood

 Our current series is “Henry Norris at the Arsenal” An index to the various series that contain over 1,900 articles on this site concerning the history of Arsenal appears on our home page.
 Previous series have covered Arsenal in the 1930s, Arsenal in the 70s, the Royal Arsenal years, and many individual players.

-“Woolwich Arsenal, the club that changed football” and “Making the Arsenal” are both available on Kindle, and we have a small number of copies of the printed edition available at £10 each + £2.00 postage and packing for delivery in UK.
+Please note that “Woolwich Arsenal, the club that changed football” and “Making the Arsenal” are both available on Kindle, but I cannot currently accept orders for the printed edition as I’m travelling.
 Please see here for more details